 Table of Contents

-Definition of Interview
+Definition of an Interview

-An interview is a formal conversation between an interviewer and interviewee in which the former seeks answers from the latter and checks their capability in joining the desired post.
+Many times, freshers or even students looking for job opportunities tend to ask what is an interview.
+An interview can be defined as a formal conversation between an interviewer and interviewee in which the former seeks answers from the latter and checks their capability to join the desired post.

 When broken down into two separate terms, interviews are 'inter' and 'view,' meaning seeing each other.

-An interview plays an important role in a candidate's selection procedure.
-It serves as the basis for analyzing the interviewee's job-related proficiency, abilities, and technicalities.
-An interview is a structured conversation in which recruiters ask questions, and the interviewee delivers answers.
+It plays an important role in a candidate's selection procedure.
+Moreover, an interview serves as the basis for analyzing the interviewee's job-related proficiency, abilities, and technicalities.

-Interviews can also be unstructured, open-ended, and free-flowing conversations without predetermined questions.
+Notably, interviews can also be unstructured, open-ended, and free-flowing conversations without predetermined questions.
 They usually have a limited duration.
 The traditional or professional face-to-face interview, commonly known as a one-on-one interview, permits direct questions and follow-ups.

-Objectives of Interview
+Objectives of an Interview

 - The interview helps to obtain additional information about the skills and knowledge of the interviewee.